-In A Month, Bloomberg Has Spent More Than $100 Million On Campaign Ads
+In A Month, Michael Bloomberg Has Spent More Than $100 Million On Campaign Ads

 Bloomberg is essentially running a general election campaign in the primaries.

-Earlier this week, he launched a digital ad depicting Democratic voters in battleground states like Michigan, warning that President Trump could win reelection.
+Earlier this week he launched a digital ad depicting Democratic voters in battleground states such as Michigan, warning that President Trump could win reelection.

 "We're going to places where Democrats for the most part are not going right now, where we have to win in order to win the White House in 2020," says Michael Nutter, a former Philadelphia mayor who's now Bloomberg's national political chair